Can a pergola offer more than other patio covers such as a gazebo, canopy, or shade sail?

 There are also two different types of greenhouses: freestanding greenhouse and attached greenhouse.
 The attached greenhouses are slightly more expensive than a freestanding greenhouse, mainly because they require more heating options and costly materials.

 Ramada is a freestanding structure similar to a pergola but with a closed roof.
-Unlike a pergola, a Ramada provides complete shade from the roof and the sides as well as adequate protection from the rain.
-Because the closed top traps heat makes Ramada ideal structures for outdoors if you plan to have an outdoor kitchen space.
+Unlike a pergola, a ramada provides complete shade from the roof and the sides as well as adequate protection from the rain.
+Because the closed top traps heat, a ramada is sometimes a viable alternative to a pergola if you plan to have an outdoor kitchen space.